There are seven ‘deadly sins’ that many parents commit, that will stop a child flourishing and achieving their full potential in life.

 - Inability to maintain healthy relationships

 Your relationship with your partner provides a blueprint for your child’s future relationships.
 With 50% of marriages ending in divorce, more and more children are seeing arguments, disrespect, controlling behaviour, and ‘passive aggression’ as normal.
-Children won’t grow up with healthy social skills, or have happy relationship with future partners, if they don’t see them in daily life.
+Children won’t grow up with healthy social skills or have a happy relationship with future partners if they don’t see them in daily life.

 - Does your child see you interacting well with your partner, sorting out disagreements respectfully, and spending time on your adult relationships?